 With several important beard habits to attend to, it can be difficult to know what order to do them in.
 A common question; should you wash your beard before trimming?

-What I wanted to do in this article is delve into this a little deeper, and give you some concrete reasons as to why you should.
+What I wanted to do in this article is delve into this a little deeper.

 I’ll also give you a brief rundown of what you should focus on doing after you trim.